j2store/userguide/canadapost_shipping_plugin.md

 The length unit.
 The plugin will not convert the length unit.
 Make sure that you are using the same length unit for all your products.

+**Tax Class**
+If you want to charge tax for shipping cost, choose a tax class here.
+Otherwise, leave this field empty / do not select any option.

+**Geozone**

+You can select a geozone and restrict the availability of this shipping method to the countries/zones in that geozone.
+Leave empty / un selected for making this shipping method available to customers from all regions.

+**Debug**

+If you set this to yes, then debug messages will be logged and saved in the cache folder in your Joomla root directory.
+Set this to NO in Live websites.

+#### Support
+You can contact support@j2store.org if you have any questions.